 - I am a fantastic creator and builder

-- I create the best kind of products for my customers.
+- I create the best products for my customers.

-- My works are marketable, they are able to serve the purpose they were created for
+- My works are marketable, they can serve the purpose I created them for

 - I am a skilled businessperson.